* UK regulator in talks with insurers over annuities fallout

 Significant potential issues include whether the viability of existing business models will be affected, spotting risks in new products companies may have to devise, and the potential for mergers among insurers giving rise to new risks, such as a clash of company cultures, he said.

-While it was up to insurers to decide on their business models, the PRA will consider what actions the companies must take to mitigate new risks that arise, Bulley said.
+Bulley said that while it was up to insurers to decide on their business models, the PRA will consider what actions the companies must take to mitigate new risks.

 Friends Life Group said in May it was expecting a 50-70 percent decline in industry annuity sales and it would create new investment products to woo retirees.